 Firstly, favourites attract the majority of betting action, meaning your wager should be matched easily.
 Secondly, both the chances and odds are in your favour.
 The vast majority of the time (roughly 65%), the favourite won’t win.
 Accordingly, favourites tend to be underpriced, compared to their actual odds of coming first.
 If a race has 10 runners, and one of them – the favourite – has odds of only 3.0, this offers far better value to the lay bettor than the backer.
 Look for the lowest odds you can realistically find on these favourites, to minimise your liability.

-You may see a site you’ve not heard of pop up on the internet and dismiss it immediately.
+You may see horse racing sites on the internet that you’ve not heard of before and dismiss them immediately.
 If you are already comfortable with well-established online sportsbooks such as Bet365, 888sport and Betfred what’s the point of signing up for some new guys?

 We can suggest two main reasons out of many for signing up with new horse racing betting sites UK.
 Firstly, the vast majority of new betting sites will offer some kind of new customer bonus – such as a free bet, a no-risk bet or a deposit bonus – for you completing your sign up.
 You can take advantage of this deal by creating an account and doing whatever you need to do to get your bonus.

-The second reason is that the new site may offer something a little different to established sites.
-You may find a site that has more ongoing bonuses than the sites you are currently using, or innovative feartures such as easy-to-use bet builders which allow you to create your own bet.
+The second reason is that the new site may offer something a little different to established horse race betting sites.
+You may find a site that has more ongoing bonuses than the sites you are currently using, or innovative features such as easy-to-use bet builders which allow you to create your own bet.
 New horse racing betting sites UK such as the ones listed below are worth checking out.

 If you are new to betting on the horses, you might prefer to use an established UK bookmakers rather than a new one.
 Here then is our guide to three UK bookies that you have almost definitely heard of even if you’ve never placed a horse racing bet in your life!